magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 To run the newly defined unit test for the `modern-cljs.shopping.validators` namespace we have more options.
-The one we're going to use right now does not require to kill the running `boot` process even if we're going to alter the `boot` environment established by the `build.boot` file when we started IFDE with the `boot dev` command.
+The one we're going to use right now does not require killing the running `boot` process even if we're going to alter the `boot` environment established by the `build.boot` file when we started IFDE with the `boot dev` command.

-This is the first time in the series that we do no stop `boot` to alter its runtime environment.
+This is the first time in the series that we do not stop `boot` to alter its runtime environment.
 Sometimes it could be useful, especially when you're experimenting something new and this is our case.